skagankose/sehirInvestigator/README.md

 # Sehir Investigator
-Analysis of users in Twitter network of Sehir University using SNA and ML techniques.
+This is an analysis of users in Twitter network of Sehir University using SNA and ML techniques.

 This Repository contains followings.